The process of laser cutting is the process of absorbing light energy and turning it into heat energy and making the material melt and vaporize.

 b) Impact on the sharp angle

-If the workpiece has a sharp angle or small angle, it is easy to generate over-melting and the thick plate may not be cut.
+If the workpiece has a sharp angle or small angle, it is more susceptible to over-melting and thick plates may not be able to be cut.

 c) Impact on perforation

-The focal position is the distance between the focal point and the surface of the workpiece based on the surface of the processed material.
+The focal position refers to the distance between the focal point and the surface of the workpiece, with values being considered positive if the focal point is above the surface and negative if it is below it.

 Fig.7 Focal position